DuyDoan233/Project-Data-Pipeline-for-Recruitment-Start-Up/README.md

   - Apache Spark: Framework to build the ETL script (Including PySpark & SparkSQL)
   - Docker: Install Cassandra(as DataLake), MySQL(as Data Warehouse).
     - Cassandra: raw data would store in a keyspace named 'datalake'.
-    - MySQL: processed data would store in the database named 'DW', the shorten of Data Warehouse.
+    - MySQL: processed data would store in the database named 'DW', the shorten of Data Warehouse. <br>
 <br>🠊 All the above requirements are packaged inside Dockerfile and Docker-compose.yaml.

   ### Dockerfile & Docker-compose detail